lkwq007/stablediffusion-infinity/docs/setup_guide.md

 pip install pytorch-lightning==1.7.7 einops==0.4.1 omegaconf==2.2.3
 pip install timm
 ```

+If you use AMD GPUs, you need to install the ONNX runtime `pip install onnxruntime-directml`.

 For windows, you may need to replace `pip install opencv-python` with `conda install -c conda-forge opencv`